2020 Grantee: Mustafa Raoof, MD, FACS

 Award Period: Jan.
 1, 2021 – Dec.
 31, 2022

-Dr. Raoof is a surgical oncologist and an assistant professor of surgery at City of Hope Cancer Center.
+Dr. Raoof is a surgical oncologist and an assistant professor of surgery at City of Hope, a comprehensive cancer center.
 He is focused on the surgical treatment of gastrointestinal cancers and pancreatic cancer in particular.
 After graduating from Aga Khan University medical school in Pakistan, Dr. Raoof completed his surgical internship at Yale, residency at University of Arizona and surgical oncology training at City of Hope.
 During his training, Dr. Raoof completed postdoctoral fellowships at Beth Israel Deaconess Medical Center (Harvard Medical School) and MD Anderson in immunology and cancer biology, respectively.

 Besides clinical practice, Dr. Raoof conducts laboratory research focusing on DNA damage avoidance and repair mechanisms in pancreatic cancer.
 By identifying and characterizing these processes in pancreatic cancer, he is working to develop better targets for future therapies.